 Use a bicycle that fits you:

-- Select size: Stand over the top of your bicycle-there should be 1-2 inches of clearance between you and the tube (bar) and 5 inches of clearance if riding a mountain bike.
+- Select size: Stand over the top of your bicycle — there should be one to two inches of clearance between you and the tube (bar) and five inches of clearance if riding a mountain bike.

 Check all parts of the bicycle to make sure they are secure and working well: